Ubuntu: Local communities (LoCos)

-In an effort to reach out to users who are less technical, and to foster a sense of community around the distribution, Local Communities, better known as "LoCos", have been established throughout the world.
+To reach out to users who are less technical, and to foster a sense of community around the distribution, Local Communities, better known as "LoCos", have been established throughout the world.
 Originally, each country had one LoCo Team.
 However, in some areas, most notably the United States and Canada, each state or province may establish a team.
 A LoCo Council approves teams based upon their efforts to aid in either the development or the promotion of Ubuntu.

 Hardware vendor support

-Ubuntu works closely with OEMs to jointly make Ubuntu available on a wide range of devices.
-A number of vendors offer computers with Ubuntu pre-installed, including Dell, Hasee, Sharp Corporation, and Cirrus7.
-Specifically, Dell offers the XPS 13 laptop, Developer Edition with Ubuntu pre-installed.
-Together, Dell, Lenovo, HP, and Acer offer over 200 desktop and over 400 laptop PCs preloaded with Ubuntu.
-System76 computers are also sold with Ubuntu.
-Dell and System76 customers are able to choose between 30-day, three-month, and yearly Ubuntu support plans through Canonical.
-Dell computers (running Ubuntu 10.04) include extra support for ATI/AMD Video Graphics, Dell Wireless, Fingerprint Readers, HDMI, Bluetooth, DVD playback (using LinDVD), and MP3/WMA/WMV.
-Asus also sold some Eee PCs with Ubuntu pre-installed and announced "many more" models running Ubuntu for 2011.
-Vodafone has made available a notebook for the South African market called "Webbook".

-Dell sells computers (initially Inspiron 14R and 15R laptops) pre-loaded with Ubuntu in India and China, with 850 and 350 retail outlets respectively.
-Starting in 2013, Alienware began offering its X51 model gaming desktop pre-installed with Ubuntu at a lower price than if it were pre-installed with Windows.

-While Linux already works on IBM's mainframe system (Linux on IBM Z), IBM in collaboration with Canonical (and SUSE; "Linux Foundation will form a new Open Mainframe Project") announced Ubuntu support for their z/Architecture for the first time (IBM claimed their system, IBM zEnterprise System, version z13, the most powerful computer in the world in 2015; it was then the largest computer by transistor count; again claimed fastest in 2017 with IBM z14), at the time of their "biggest code drop" ("LinuxOne") in Linux history.

-In early 2015, Intel launched the Intel Compute Stick small form factor computer available preloaded with Ubuntu or Windows operating systems.
+Ubuntu has received broad support from hardware vendors, with several manufacturers offering computers pre-installed with the operating system.
+Canonical collaborates with original equipment manufacturers (OEMs) to certify and support Ubuntu on a variety of devices, primarily targeting enterprise and developer markets.

+Major OEMs such as Dell, Lenovo, and HP have offered laptops and desktops with Ubuntu as an alternative to Windows, often through online configuration options or regional sales channels.
+Ubuntu is also offered on the IBM Z series of mainframes.

+Smaller vendors such as System76 and OnLogic also ship systems with Ubuntu pre-installed, sometimes offering firmware customization or support options through Canonical.

 Windows interoperability

+Many Windows applications can be run on Ubuntu, much like in other Linux distributions, using the Wine compatibility layer, which can be managed via frontends such as Bottles.

+Steam has a Windows compatibility layer called Proton, and it has derivatives such as GE-Proton.

+Multiple Windows virtual machines can also be installed by KVM/QEMU and Virt-Manager.
+Graphics settings are easiest in QXL/SPICE mode.
+For 3D accelerated graphics performance, there is a third-party VirGL driver or GPU Full Passthrough mode.

+In a networked environment, file sharing between Ubuntu Linux and Windows is possible by Samba client/server software.
+Host Ubuntu Linux and the guest Windows virtual machines are also virtually networked in KVM, so file sharing between the host and virtual guest machines can also be done by the Samba in the KVM environment.

+RDP server of GNOME Remote Desktop and Remmina client software is used for remote desktop connection between Ubuntu Linux and the other OSs.

 In March 2016, Microsoft announced that it would support the Ubuntu userland on top of the Windows 10 kernel by implementing the Linux system calls as a subsystem.
 At the time, it was focused on command-line tools like Bash and was aimed at software developers.
 WSL was made available with Windows 10, version 1709.
 As of 2019, other Linux distributions are also supported.